catalinbroinas/journey-of-a-web-developer/README.md

 You can view the live demo of this project [here](https://catalinbroinas.github.io/journey-of-a-web-developer/).

+## Notes

+- For local development, use `npm install` to get all necessary dependencies.
+- For deployment on GitHub Pages, CDN links are used for fonts and icons to ensure availability.

 ## Overview

 - **Project Origin:** Developed as part of my private project "My Biography."